JelteF/derive_more/impl/doc/mul.md

-Specifying the `#[mul(forward)]` attribute generates a structural `Mul` implementation with the same semantics as `Add`: `Mul`tiplying respective fields together and producing a new value with this fields.
+Specifying the `#[mul(forward)]` attribute generates a structural `Mul` implementation with the same semantics as `Add`: `Mul`tiplying respective fields together and producing a new value with these fields.

 ### Structs